defano/jmonet/README.md

 ## Creating complex brush shapes

-A stroke represents the size and shape of the "pen" used to mark the outline of a shape or path.
+A `Stroke` represents the size and shape of the "pen" used to draw the outline of a shape or path.

-JMonet's `ShapeStroke` class can produce a stroke of any arbitrary shape (even the shape of text).
-A builder class (`StrokeBuilder`) provides a convenient mechanism for creating both `BasicStroke` or `ShapeStroke` objects.
-Note that `StrokeBuilder` replaces the `BasicBrush` enumeration present in older versions of the library.

-To produce a stroke in the shape of a vertical line, 20 pixels tall:
+JMonet's `StrokeBuilder` class can generate complex brush strokes of any arbitrary shape (even the shape of text).
+For example, to produce a stroke in the shape of a vertical line, 20 pixels tall:

 ```
 StrokeBuilder.withShape()